 Jennifer Towler Aris witnessed this kind of self-fulfilling prophecy when reflecting on her family’s schooling experience.
 When a breakup forced her and her children to leave Ypsilanti, she decided to move to Saline, a city near Ann Arbor with a reputation for good schools: 72 percent of students at Saline High, where the vast majority of kids are white, attend a four-year college after graduation.

-Attending a school that colleges looked more favorably on was a plus, Aris said, but she didn’t feel that Saline offered anything that their Lincoln educations didn’t.
+Attending a school that colleges looked more favorably on was a plus, Aris says, but she didn’t feel that Saline offered anything that their Lincoln educations didn’t.
 In fact, her daughter told her she was learning things in her Saline classes that she had already learned the year before at Lincoln.
-“What they got by moving to Saline was a perception of a better education, but I am not sure that it was any better,” Aris said.
+“What they got by moving to Saline was a perception of a better education, but I am not sure that it was any better,” Aris says.
 In Ypsilanti, that perception became the reality, with school segregation putting its already-disadvantaged youth at a further disadvantage.

 An all-public world could also put unconventional learners at a dramatic disadvantage.
 Parents say specialty schools are crucial for responding to the needs of students not well served by traditional public schools—from those with learning disabilities to those who are extremely talented.
 Peter Margules decided to send his son, now 8, to Steppingstone School in Farmington Hills, Michigan, a school for academically exceptional students, after the child was discovered to have an IQ score that was two standard deviations above gifted.
-The public-school teachers “were throwing their hands up in the air,” Margules said.
+The public-school teachers “were throwing their hands up in the air,” Margules says.
 “They didn’t have the resources to tailor anything for him.”

 In a similar vein, Andrea Allan, who lives in New York City, pulled her 13-year-old son out of public school after third grade.
 She had him tested and found out he had mild dyslexia and some language-based neurological differences that affect his learning style.
-“The public school was pulling him out of class [to provide special instruction], which was disrupting his in-class learning,” she said.
+“The public school was pulling him out of class [to provide special instruction], which was disrupting his in-class learning,” she says.
 So, she enrolled him in the Stephen Gaynor School, geared toward bright students with language-based learning differences.
 The school has a very low student-to-teacher ratio and a customized learning plan for each child.
 After spending fourth and fifth grade there, Allan’s son is now back in a public school and thriving.
-“He received the tools he needed to succeed,” she said.
+“He received the tools he needed to succeed,” she says.

 * * *

 Today, school choice has become a polarizing term, pitting those who favor market-based approaches to education against those who say such approaches undermine public schools and the children they serve.
 But imagining a world with only private schools or with only public ones reveals just how easy it is to overlook a simple truth: These are not mutually exclusive aims.
 Just as liberty in America means citizens have the freedom to choose for themselves, that power comes with a responsibility to the public good.
 Opting into the private-school system does not mean forsaking the public system—at least, it shouldn’t.
-And embracing the public schools does not mean there aren’t powerful reasons for families to go private.
+And embracing public schools does not mean there aren’t powerful reasons for families to go private.

 A school is more than just a school.
 Ultimately, it is a foundation for the future and a reflection of societal values.
-“Diverse approaches to education encourage people to think differently when they reach adulthood, leading to developments in business, industry, and the arts,” said Donna Orem, the president of the National Association of Independent Schools.
+“Diverse approaches to education encourage people to think differently when they reach adulthood, leading to developments in business, industry, and the arts,” says Donna Orem, the president of the National Association of Independent Schools.
 “Would America be as creative if all the schools in the country were the same?”